bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 ii.
 Give it no place
 iii.	tender mercies and thy lovingkindnesses
 1.	yes we have sinned, done wrong, failed
-2. We don’t deny that but we fight even harder because of it.
+2. We don&apos;t deny that but we fight even harder because of it.
 3. Fight the good fight of faith
 a.
 Fear of the Lord
 b.
 Spirit of meekness